Skip to main content

 • Oversee and coordinate conference material preparation and proper distribution

-• Ensure collection of adult guideline signature pages and pertinent staff information
+• Ensure the collection of adult guideline signature pages and pertinent staff information

-• Handle room key distribution and collection; reconcile/audit keys after every conference departure, report any issues to the conference team
+• Handle room key distribution and collection; reconcile/audit keys after every conference departure, and report any issues to the summer program team

 • Distribute pertinent information to conference attendees and summer residents regarding upcoming events (i.e. bulletins, programs, and messages)